ThomasKaiser/Knowledge/articles/Exploring_Apple_Silicon_on_MacBookAir10.md

 In case the M1 SoCs would have a bunch of Gen4 lanes and would support [CCIX](https://en.wikichip.org/wiki/ccix) we might see larger MacBooks / iMacs with more than one of those M1 interconnected via PCIe (would be some sort of [NUMA](https://en.wikipedia.org/wiki/Non-uniform_memory_access) and would most probably require limiting all applications that are not built for [Grand Central Dispatch](https://en.wikipedia.org/wiki/Grand_Central_Dispatch) to remain on the 1st SoC).

 But maybe Apple chooses a chiplet approach instead and combines several M1 dies + separate IO chip on an interposer.
-Or maybe they do something entirely different and come up with an advanced CPU design to power the [i]Mac Pro of the future.
+Or maybe they do something entirely different and come up with an advanced CPU design to power larger MacBooks and the [i]Mac Pro of the future.

 ### Wireless capabilities

-Not really related to "Apple Silicon" but to the 3 models in question: Wi-Fi 6 (802.11ax) and Bluetooth 5.0 are provided by an 'Apple USI 339S00758' chip most probably made in an advanced process technology with BroadCom/Cypress tech inside (BCM4378 via a single PCIe Gen2 lane).
+Not really related to "Apple Silicon" but to the 3 Macs in question: Wi-Fi 6 (802.11ax) and Bluetooth 5.0 are provided by an 'Apple USI 339S00758' chip most probably made in an advanced process technology with BroadCom/Cypress tech inside (BCM4378 via a single PCIe Gen2 lane).
 MacBook Air und MBP 13" unfortunately are 2T2R only, the Mac Mini's mainboard has connectors for 3 antennas.

 Measuring wireless performance in kitchen-sink benchmark style is pointless as always since way too much external factors determine performance in a setup like mine (with tons of neighbours and their wireless networks around).
 Since my access point is still only capable of Wi-Fi 5 (802.11ac) the Air due to only supporting 2T2R MIMO is currently a downgrade compared to the Intel MacBook Pro that is able to establish a 3x3 connection.
 With a new 802.11ax capable access point this might change.